 No prior bodywork experience or training is required for Foundations of Rolfing Structural Integration.
 See Course for more detail.

-For Accelerated Foundations of Rolfing Structural Integration, you will need to show completion of a minimum of 250 Hours of professional training or course work in massage and bodywork with at least 47 hours of Anatomy, 21 hours of Physiology, 45 hours of massage or other approved touch training, and 15 hours of Therapeutic Relationship.
+For the Regional Basic Rolfing Certification Program, you will need to show completion of a minimum of 250 Hours of professional training or course work in massage and bodywork with at least 47 hours of Anatomy, 21 hours of Physiology, 45 hours of massage or other approved touch training, and 15 hours of Therapeutic Relationship.

 Prior to starting training at The Rolf Institute, students must have completed at least three sessions of the Rolfing Ten-Series with a Certified Rolfer.